 - Move the cursor to the target code to which you want to copy the coding added and click on it with the right mouse button.

-- Select Insert coded segments from xx from the context menu that appears
+- Select Paste Coded Segments (from ‘old code‘) from the context menu that appears